Application to Teacher Education

 - Submit the Student Self-Assessment of Dispositions document printed from this link.

-- Submit the Professional Dispositions Document printed and signed by a faculty member in your major.
+- Submit the Professional Dispositions Document printed and signed by a full-time faculty member in your major.
 (You must send him/her this link.)

 Note: Grades of "C-" do not meet the minimum standard of "C" (Undergraduate Catalog)